xiaoyunyang/react-process-flowchart/README.md

     - Better: If no parent, `rowNum` is the first unoccupied.
 If has parent, `rowNum` is parent `rowNum`
     - Even Better: If no parent, rowNum is the first unoccupied.
 If has parent, rowNum is parent rowNum but if that is occupied, then we shift col 2 places to the right.

     currently, the naive approach is implemented whereby each node is placed into the next empty spot in the column array.
-During this process, a hash map is created that maps `colNum, rowNum` of the node is mapped to the `colNum, rowNum`, its sucessor nodes.
+During this process, two hash maps are created:
+        - `nodeIdToCoord` maps nodeId to its encoded `colNum, rowNum` string representing the node's position in the matrix.
+        - `nodeToParentCoords` maps nodeId of a node to an array of the coordinates (encoded `colNum, rowNum` string) of all the node's parents in the matrix.
 3. Populate `matrix` with [connectors](/src/components/connectors.tsx) using the hash map generated from the previous step.

+#### Interaction

+You can add a new node to the flowchart by clicking the plus button. `WorkflowVisContainer` passes a function down to the visualization that gets called when a plus sign is clicked.

 ### Limitations of this visualization engine